KalavarDB/core/README.md

 ```
 This dev kit is intended for use on unix systems, as that is what I use to develop and test Kalavar on, and this kit is primarily meant to make my life easier.

+> Note: The dev kit requires that you have Cargo in your PATH, and that you have Rust and all of it's dependencies installed correctly.

 If you have any feedback about the developer kit, or you want to ask for new commands, please open an issue with the "dev kit" tag.